 English name: Burmese Python

-Scientific name: Python bivittatus bivittatus (formerly Python molurus bivittatus)
+Scientific name: Python bivittatus (formerly Python molurus bivittatus)

 Thai name: Ngu Larm

 Description: To 820cm long.
-The second largest snake in Asia, and one of the five largest snakes in the entire world.
-Head is large with large labial scales lining the mouth.
-Eyes are large and brown.
-The body is yellowish-brown above fading into grayish-brown on the lower sides.
-Large brown blotches with black borders line both the top and sides, but are larger and darker on the top.
+The second largest snake in Asia and one of the five largest snakes in the entire world.
+The body is yellowish-brown above fading into grayish-brown on the lower sides with large brown blotches lining both the top and sides.
 The head has a large dark arrow-shaped marking on the top with a light line in the middle and thick tan lines bordering each side, as well as both pale and dark brown lines extending down and back from the eye.

-Similar Species: The Reticulated Python lacks markings on the top of its head and has the “reticulated” pattern of intertwined yellow, brown, and black on its body rather than simple brown blotches.
+Similar Species: The Reticulated Python doesn’t have an arrow marking on the top of its head and has the “reticulated” pattern of intertwined yellow, brown, and black on its body rather than simple brown blotches.

 Russell’s Viper is smaller and has a stout head.

-Contribution to the ecosystem: Helps control rodent populations by eating rats and mice, as well as larger mammals, monitors, and birds.
-Young pythons can be eaten by monitors and large birds of prey.
+Place in the ecosystem: Helps control rodent populations by eating rats and mice.
+Adult specimens can consume larger mammals, monitors, and birds.
+Young pythons are eaten by monitors and large birds of prey.

-Danger to humans: Despite not having any venom, the Burmese Python can be a threat to humans on size alone.
-Even the younger ones can inflict a nasty bite with their large mouths and long teeth, and larger pythons can constrict and potentially suffocate a human.
+Danger to humans: Though lacking venom, size alone can make the Burmese Python a threat to humans.
+Even the younger ones inflict a nasty bite with their large mouths and long teeth, and larger pythons can constrict and potentially suffocate a smaller person.
 Care should be taken when going near a large python, and pythons over two meters long should not be handled except by those experienced with large snakes (preferably a team of at least two for any snake over three to four meters long).
 This being said, pythons rarely attack humans and very few fatalities have been credibly reported.

-Conservation status and threats: Habitat loss, collection for the pet trade, and hunting for meat, folk medicine, and skins have led the Burmese Python to be considered a Threatened Species and be listed on Appendix II of CITES.
-It is rare in the Bangkok area.
+Conservation status and threats: Habitat loss, collection for the pet trade, and hunting for meat, folk medicine, and skins have led the Burmese Python to be considered a Threatened Species.
+It is listed on Appendix II of CITES.
+The Burmese Python is rare in the Bangkok area.